 You are expected to come to all lectures and tutorials.
-While you will not be graded on in-class participation, I strongly encourage you to ask questions and participate in discussion.
+I strongly encourage you to ask questions and participate in discussion.
 You are also welcome to e-mail me questions or comments before class if you feel uncomfortable in this format.
 In case you have to miss class, please also e-mail me beforehand.
 It is your responsibility to obtain notes from your fellow students about the missed sessions.